WilderForge/WilderForge/README.md

     cd ./wilderforge
     ```
     ***

+3. Prepare the project:
+    ```shell
+    ./gradlew prepare
+    ```

+    This ensures that the game exists so it can be decompiled
-3. Setup the project workspace:
+4. Setup the project workspace:

     ```shell
     ./gradlew setupDecompWorkspace